-.: Trade of NWFP
+.: Trade of MFP

-.: Non Nationalised Non-Wood Forest Produce
+.: Non Nationalised MINOR Forest Produce

 The Task Force is responsible for timely and effective management of non-nationalized non-wood forest produce including medicinal, aromatic and dye plants through implementation of various projects that are being undertaken from time to time.
 At the field level, the Managing Director of the District Union executes the various projects.